Remember Dick "Mr. Magic" Williams - star of

 For 23 years (Jan.
 1966-Jan.
 1989), Mr. Magic brought fun and

-interaction to kids (young and old alike) via his TV show in
+interaction to kids and adults via his magic show on WMC-TV5 in

 Memphis, TN.
 It was a TV era where shows were often innocent